Gastroesophageal reflux disease and heartburn

 - Angina and Chest Pain.
 About 600,000 people come to emergency rooms each year with chest pain.
 More than 100,000 of these people are believed to actually have GERD.
 Chest pain from both GERD and severe angina can occur after a heavy meal.
 In general, a heart problem is less likely to be responsible for the pain if it is worse at night and does not occur after exercise- in people who are not known or at risk to have heart disease.
 It should be noted that the 2 conditions often coexist.

 - Other Causes of Esophagitis.
 There are a number of other causes of esophagitis besides acid reflux.
 Infections such as Candida and other fungi or yeast and viruses such as herpes or cytomegalovirus may cause swollen and inflamed tissue in the esophagus.
-Certain pills may caused focal swelling and damage in the esophagus.
+Certain pills may cause focal swelling and damage in the esophagus.
 Finally, a condition called eosinophilic esophagitis is an allergic or immune problem involving the esophagus.
 This latter problem is being diagnosed much more often recently.

 - Other Diseases.
 Many gastrointestinal diseases (such as inflammatory bowel disease, ulcers, and intestinal cancers) can cause symptoms similar to GERD, but they can be diagnosed correctly because they produce additional symptoms and affect different areas of the intestinal tract.